What does it mean to study the Humanities? What is Humanities scholarship and how do we engage with it? How are you a part of the Humanities?

 This course is open to students in any discipline and year level.
 This course might be useful to you if you identify as:

 - A first-year university student transitioning to university from high school;

 - A mature student returning to classes after time away or for the first time;

 - A transfer student from another college or university;

 - The first person in your family to go to university;

 - A student wanting extra support as you transition to the Canadian university experience; or

 - A returning student of any level or discipline wanting a little extra support or an opportunity to reflect on your learning.

-Note: HUMA 1P50 cannot be used as a Humanities Context Credit.
+Note: HUMC 1P50 cannot be used as a Humanities Context Credit.